 Regulations for probation, suspension and dismissal apply to both full-time and part-time students.
-In all matters, the dean's decision is final.
+In all matters, the decision of the Dean is final.

 Academic Honesty

 Refer to the UT Policy web site for further information on Academic Honesty.